growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ![delete10](./images/delete10.png)

-Then all child pages under the tutorial page will be deleted.
+Then all child pages under the "/tutorial" page will be deleted.

 "Page is not found" will be displayed, if you try to browse the "/tutorial" page, after deleting completely.